Svetlana Uvarova

-Svetlana Uvarova (born June 20, 1964) is a Ph.D., psychoanalyst, Master of Psychology of the University of Strasbourg (France), founder and rector of the International Institute of Depth Psychology (Kyiv, Ukraine), president of the Ukrainian Association of Psychoanalysis and the International Federation of Psychoanalysis, board member, certified training analyst and supervisor of the European Confederation of Psychoanalytic Psychotherapies (Vienna, Austria), member of the World Council for Psychotherapy, editor-in-chief of the journal Psychoanalysis.Chronicle (Kyiv, Ukraine), a member of the editorial board of the European Journal of Psychoanalysis (Rome, Italy, New York, USA), editor-in-chief of its Russian language version (Kyiv, Ukraine).
+Svetlana Uvarova (born June 20, 1964) is a Ukrainian psychoanalyst who is founder and rector of the International Institute of Depth Psychology (Kyiv, Ukraine), president of the Ukrainian Association of Psychoanalysis and the International Federation of Psychoanalysis, board member, certified training analyst and supervisor of the European Confederation of Psychoanalytic Psychotherapies (Vienna, Austria), member of the World Council for Psychotherapy, editor-in-chief of the journal Psychoanalysis.Chronicle (Kyiv, Ukraine), a member of the editorial board of the European Journal of Psychoanalysis (Rome, Italy, New York, USA), editor-in-chief of its Russian language version (Kyiv, Ukraine).

 Education

 In 1988 graduated from the Order of Honor of the Higher Trade Union School of Culture and in 1999 from the East European Institute of Psychoanalysis (Saint Petersburg, Russia).
 Later in 2013 got master's degree of Humanitarian Sciences on Psychology at the University of Strasbourg.
 In the same year got an academic degree of the Candidate of Pedagogical Sciences, specializing in the theory and methodology of training in technologies, Ph.D. thesis on ‘Self-realization of the personality of the student in the artistic and aesthetic direction of extracurricular education’.